Jameshughes2009/Firstday/21-MERN/01-Activities/27-Evr_GitHub-Actions/README.md

 To begin, start by creating a boilerplate React application and putting it on Github.
 While you are probably already familiar with this process, let's go through it together.

-1. In the command line, navigate to the desired parent folder and run `npm create vite@4.4.1`.
+1. In the command line, navigate to the desired parent folder and run `npm create vite`.

     * 🔑 *Note*: This command will automatically create a sub-folder which will house your React application; you do not need to perform a `mkdir` command to create one manually.